23Yashu/littlelemon/README.md

-# Little Lemon Restaurant – Front-End Capstone Project
+# 🍋 Little Lemon Restaurant - Full Stack

 ### Overview

 Welcome to the **Little Lemon Restaurant** project!
-This application serves as the final capstone project for the Meta Front-End Developer Professional Certificate, offered through Coursera.
-The project showcases my proficiency in building responsive, interactive, and user-friendly web applications using modern front-end technologies.
+Little Lemon is a modern restaurant application featuring a real-time table booking system, user registration for loyalty points, and automated email confirmations.
+Originally developed as the Meta Front-End Developer Capstone, it has been re-engineered in March 2026 to leverage a high-concurrency backend.

 ### Project Features